dilrajs616/create-flask-app/README.md

-# create-flask-app
+# flask-make

-`create-flask-app` is a Python package that helps you quickly set up a new Flask project with a predefined directory structure.
+`flask-make` is a Python package that helps you quickly set up a new Flask project with a predefined directory structure.
 This CLI tool creates the app folder, a virtual environment, installs Flask, and generates an organized directory structure for you, including templates, static files, and configuration files.

 ## Features
 - **Automated Project Setup**: Sets up a new Flask app with a standard directory structure.